 “I mean that we get fifteen dollars in exchange for one hour’s worth of our work.
-And that fifteen dollars has got to be worth more to us than our effort, or we wouldn’t have agreed, as we would not have agreed to, for example, working for one penny a day or one penny an hour.
+This fifteen dollars has to be worth more to us than our effort, or we wouldn’t have agreed, as we would not have agreed to, for example, working for one penny a day or one penny an hour.
 The only way I’m going to work for you for fifteen an hour is if you pay me more than the value of the hour I give you.
-And so from this perspective, we can equally conclude that the worker is ripping off the employer — or, in Marx’s language and yours, we the workers are exploiting the capitalists.”
+And so from this perspective, we can equally conclude that the worker is ripping off the employer — or, in Marx’s language, we the workers are exploiting the capitalists.”

-Pancho now smiled widely at Kristy, from whom he’d never heard such language, who was saying things quite new.
+Pancho now grinned even wider at Kristy, from whom he’d never heard such language and who was saying things quite new.

 “What fact would that be?” the young man said.

 “An employer values the work more than fifteen dollars.
 The employee values the fifteen more than the work.
 Both, then, each exchange what they value less for what they each value more.
 Both parties from their own perspective — not yours and not Karl Marx’s but from their own individual perspective — benefit from the exchange, and each is made better off according to her or his own different values.
 You may not agree to that wage and you are free to decline the job offer.
 But in neither case is anyone ripping off or exploiting another.
 They exchange by mutual consent and to mutual advantage.
 This is called the harmony principle, and it’s defined by the fact that it’s voluntary.
 It benefits both, and it is in direct contrast to the conflict doctrine that you and Karl Marx uphold.”

 “Hardly what?”
 Kristy said.